C++ Deque Clear Function - C++ Programming Tutorial

 C++ deque clear Function FAQs

-2) Does the clear function free the memory used by the deque in C++?
+No, the clear function in C++ does not free the memory used by the deque.

-In C++, the clear function has average time complexity O(n), where n represents the number of elements in the deque.
+In C++, the clear method has an average time complexity of O(n), with n denoting the total number of elements in the deque.

-4) Can we reuse the deque after having called the clear function in C++?
+4) Is it possible to utilize the deque again after invoking the clear method in C++?

-5) What is the main difference between the clear function and the erase function in C++?
+The primary distinction between the clear function and the erase function in C++ lies in their functionality and purpose.

 Input Required